paritytech/substrate-api-sidecar/AUCTIONS_WINNERS.md

 An ongoing auction is either in one of two phases: `starting` or `ending`.
 During an ongoing auction the endpoint returns a `finishEnd` key which denotes the block where the `AuctionClosed` and `Leased` events are emitted.
 The aforementioned events are emitted under the `on_initialize` key.

-It is important to index this block for the current `auctionIndex` because this will be your source of truth of where the winners of the auction are stored.
+By storing the `finishEnd` block and looking at the `Leased` events within it, we can see who the auction winners are and what lease periods they were rewarded.

 The next important part is the `leasePeriods` that corresponds to the current `auctionIndex`.
 We use these available `leasePeriods` to compare the winning results and see which `paraId`'s took which slots.
 (Note that this is a redundant way to find the auction winners when coupled with with watching for the `Leased` events)